Peripheral Artery Disease Screening in Los Angeles

-Why Early Detection is Critical in the Battle Against Amputation
+Why Peripheral Artery Disease Screening is Essential in the Battle Against Amputation

-A brief overview of signs, symptoms, risk factors, and how peripheral arterial disease screening can be used to detect PAD early and triage high-need patients to the appropriate specialist.
+A brief overview of peripheral artery disease signs, symptoms, risk factors, classifications, & how PAD screening can be used to detect PAD early and triage high-need patients to the appropriate specialist.

-Left to its natural progression, peripheral artery disease can lead to seriously impaired ambulation, worsening leg pain, ulceration, gangrene, and even amputation in the most dire cases.
+Peripheral artery disease screening is important so that you can detect and treat PAD quickly, If left to its natural progression, peripheral artery disease can lead to seriously impaired ambulation, worsening leg pain, ulceration, gangrene, and even amputation in the most dire cases.
 The rise in obesity, diabetes, and high blood pressure in America, and the continued prevalence of smoking have set the stage for a quiet pandemic that sees more than 50,000 avoidable amputations every year.
+This is why PAD screening is so important.

 We need your help.
 In the hands of the right Vascular Specialist, minimally invasive endovascular treatments are able to reverse the course of peripheral artery disease, restore function, and salvage limbs that would otherwise require amputation.
-Even with the cure at our disposal, screening tests, referral, and patient engagement continue to be barriers to effective prophylaxis.
+Even with the cure at our disposal, PAD screening tests, referral, and patient engagement continue to be barriers to effective prophylaxis.

-To aid in the battle against lower extremity arterial disease and its complications, our Vascular Specialists review the signs, symptoms, risk factors, and screening test methods that can be used to help detect peripheral artery disease early and triage patients to the appropriate specialist.
+To aid in the battle against lower extremity arterial disease and its complications, our Vascular Specialists review peripheral artery disease signs, symptoms, risk factors, and PAD screening test methods that can be used to help detect peripheral artery disease early and triage patients to the appropriate specialist.
+Learn if it is important for you to test for peripheral artery disease.

 Your Vascular Partner